In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Dmitry Lebedev, Kommersant

-Yuri considers his library to be the main treasure of his dwelling.
-All of his books are registered in the World BookCrossing Library.
+Yuri considers his library to be the main treasure of his home.
+All his books are registered in the world bookcrossing library.
 People who come to visit Yuri can take something to read from him and leave their books in return.

 Dmitry Lebedev, Kommersant